afreakk/dmenuhistory/README.md

 ### WIP

 #### Installation
-Compile and put dmenuhist in path
+Compile (`ghc -o dmenuhist dmenuhist.hs` for exmaple) and put dmenuhist in path (No special dependencies other than haskell)

 #### Example usages